Edward Heron-Allen: Life

-When Heron-Allen's father died in 1911, Heron-Allen retired from practising the law and permanently moved to Selsey in West Sussex.
+When his father died in 1911, Heron-Allen retired from practising the law and permanently moved to Selsey in West Sussex.
 There he produced a book on the history and prehistory of Selsey.
 He compiled a library of 12,000 books, including a collection of rare books on the violin, which he bequeathed to the Royal School of Music.

 A supporter of his local parish church in Selsey, he donated a Church organ to them.
 It was built and supplied by J. W. Walker & Sons Ltd in 1912, and dedicated to the memory of Heron-Allen's late father.

 Heron-Allen also served in World War I and his journal was eventually published in 2002.

 He joined the staff of the Directorate of Military Intelligence MI7b at the War Office in May 1918, where he dealt specifically with aerial propaganda.

 He spent many years studying foraminifera, for this work he was eventually elected a Fellow of the Royal Society in May, 1919."

 Heron-Allen's foraminiferal collections and associated library were bequeathed to the Natural History Museum, London and are now housed in a special room on the second floor of the Department of Palaeontology named The Heron-Allen Library, in his honour.
 The collection is not just of Heron-Allen's books, but also contains the reprints and manuscripts along with the ephemera which Heron-Allen bound with them, including the associated correspondence, photographs, field-notes, the various proof stages, miscellaneous invoices, artwork, as well as postcards and letters from recipients of his reprints.

 Heron-Allen also wrote on archaeology, Buddhist philosophy, the cultivation, gourmet appreciation of and culture of the asparagus, as well as a number of novels and short stories of science fiction and horror written under his pseudonym of "Christopher Blayre.

 Heron-Allen was also noted for his fiction writing, especially his stories which were early examples of horror and fantasy.